icinganalysis/icinganalysis.github.io/content/U of Michigan Icing.md

 ### The printed course lectures

-One print copy that I borrowed through inter-library loan had all thirteen lectures in a large book and had no introductory material, it simply started with Lecture No. 1.
+One print copy that I borrowed through inter-library loan had all thirteen lectures in a large book, and it had no introductory material, it simply started with Lecture No. 1.
 (I speculate that there was some kind of introduction at the course, or at least an agenda, that is not included.)

 From the front piece of Lecture No. 9 we learn that the course was March 30 to April 3, 1953